Smalands-Nation-Kodapor/DamsupeClient/README.md

 4. Open index.html in your browser.
 (Tested with chrome) Haven't bothered to use that many css prefixes so feel free to do so if needed.

 5. To play videos/sound you will have to match the paths set-up in the dashboard application.
+Only Mp4 videos can be played.
+Most sound formats should be covered though.

 6. The first time the website loads it will run the last sound/video event pushed by the dashboard, so push a stop event before you open the website if you don't want it to do something on load.